reflexive-communications/civi-zero/README.md

 ## Overview

-This repo contains a zero config CiviCRM instance on Drupal 9.
+This repo contains a zero config CiviCRM instance on Drupal.

 **This project is intended for development/CI environments, please don't use in production!**